Travel guide

 Does the eSIM work in rural areas without Wi-Fi?

 Yes, as long as there is mobile coverage from an operator.
 The eSIM does not need Wi-Fi: it uses the country's antennas.
-In very isolated valleys or high mountains without a signal, there will be no data, just like with any SIM, but it works well on most roads and in towns.
+In very isolated valleys or high mountains without a signal, there will be no data, just like with any SIM, but on most roads and in towns, it works well.

-Can I share the eSIM with the whole motorhome?
+Can I share the eSIM with the entire motorhome?

 Yes.
-You activate the hotspot on the mobile carrying the eSIM, and the rest of the devices connect like to a normal Wi-Fi.
-Keep in mind that sharing uses more data and battery, so it's advisable to keep that mobile charging.
+You activate the hotspot on the phone with the eSIM, and the other devices connect as they would to a normal Wi-Fi network.
+Keep in mind that sharing uses more data and battery, so it's advisable to keep that phone charging.

 How many GB do I need for a one-week road trip?

-With basic use for one person, about 5 GB is usually enough.
-If you're sharing the connection as a couple or family and watching some video, estimate between 10 and 20 GB or a top-up plan.
-GPS uses little data; streaming is what drives consumption up.
+For basic use by one person, about 5 GB is usually enough.
+If you share the connection as a couple or family and watch some video, estimate between 10 and 20 GB or a top-up plan.
+GPS uses little; streaming is what drives up consumption.

 Is an eSIM or a 4G router better for the caravan?

-For a couple or small family, an eSIM in the mobile acting as a hotspot is cheaper and more practical.
-A 4G router is worth it if many people are traveling, you need to connect many devices at once, or you want an external antenna to improve coverage.
+For a couple or small family, an eSIM on your phone acting as a hotspot is cheaper and more practical.
+A 4G router is worthwhile if many people are traveling, you need to connect many devices at once, or you want an external antenna to improve coverage.

-Can I top up data if I run out halfway through the trip?
+Can I top up data if I run out halfway through the journey?

 Yes, many eSIMs allow you to top up or extend the plan directly from the app without changing anything or reinstalling.
-This is useful for long road trips, where it's sometimes hard to estimate consumption beforehand.
+This is useful for long road trips, where it's sometimes hard to estimate consumption in advance.
 Buy a generous plan and extend only if necessary.

 Conclusion

-For camping and motorhomes, an eSIM gives you reliable and mobile internet without relying on the site's Wi-Fi, and with the hotspot, you connect the entire caravan.
-Accurately estimate data, plan your route's coverage, and manage battery, and you'll travel connected wherever you go.
-Bring your own data connection and forget about searching for Wi-Fi at every stop.
+For camping and motorhomes, an eSIM gives you reliable, mobile internet without relying on campground Wi-Fi, and with the hotspot, you connect the entire caravan.
+Calculate your data well, plan your route's coverage, and manage battery, and you'll travel connected wherever you go.
+Carry your own data connection and forget about searching for Wi-Fi at every stop.

 Marc González Sáez